HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** *LEO* stands for *Low Earth Orbit*—a satellite orbit with a *period of around 100 minutes*. {{< link id="T8B10" >}}

 Most amateur radio satellites are LEO satellites, zipping around Earth relatively close to the surface.
-Because they're moving fast, each pass typically only lasts 5 to 15 minutes—so you've got to be quick!
+Because they're moving fast, each pass typically only lasts 5 to 15 minutes — so you've got to be quick!

 ---